 People who promote colonic therapy (also called colon irrigation or colonic hydrotherapy) typically support the autointoxication theory.
 This theory states that the body poisons itself by producing toxic substances in general circulation (1).

 Autointoxication theory took light in the late nineteenth century/early twentieth century because physicians started to look into the role of gut health and mental health (7).
 Then, autointoxication became less popular due to radical approaches and its broad label that was used to explain symptoms with no identifiable source being called a “catch-all diagnosis” (1).
 Today, this theory is increasing in popularity again to further explore the link between gut health and mental health and create more specific diagnoses.
 The autointoxication theory is the attraction behind colonic therapy.

 What exactly is Colonic Therapy?

 Colonic therapy is used to clean the colon and intestinal tract of toxins.
 A qualified practitioner uses a tube to inject water through the patient’s rectum and into their colon.
 They use a lot of water which is immediately eliminated, unlike an enema.
 Some benefits are possible relieving of digestive troubles and various conditions associated with toxicity such as alcoholism, asthma, and allergies (1).
 Patients with a high risk of colon cancer may benefit from colon cleansing but others are uncertain (2).
 These benefits relate to relieving the body of its autointoxication.

 Warning with Colonic Therapy:

-Overall, there are many myths about colonic therapy and lack of data to support the benefits knowing the potential harmful effects (4).
+Overall, there are many myths about colonic therapy and a lack of data to support the benefits of knowing the potentially harmful effects (4).
 Before scheduling this treatment, talk to your physician!